Compare the Best Credit Cards (June 2025)

 - Bonus offer: $200 statement credit when you apply online, are approved and spend $1,500 on your new Card within the first 3 months.
 New Card Members only.
 This one-off bonus statement credit is in addition to the annual dining statement credit.

-- Bonus/Rewards: The Gold Card earns at a rate of 2 American Express Membership Reward points for every $1 spent.
+- Bonus/Rewards: The American Express Gold Rewards Card earns at a rate of 2 American Express Membership Reward points for every $1 spent.
 You can use Membership Reward points to pay for travel with American Express directly, or you can convert them to other airline and hotel programs.
 As a background, 150 Membership Rewards points = 1 Air New Zealand Airpoints Dollar while 2 Membership Rewards points = 1 Qantas Frequent Flyer Point.

 - More details: American Express Gold Rewards Card